Ankit-Ransh/Mini-Project/T3_Domination/README.md

 - **Winning Logic**: The game includes a robust winning logic that accurately determines the winner of each round.

+- **Responsive Design**: The game can be played from any device with smooth user experience.

 ## Technologies Used

 - **HTML**: The backbone of the project's structure.